Jambon Government

-The Jambon Government (Regering-Jambon) is the Flemish Government formed and sworn in on 2 October 2019, following the 2019 Belgian regional elections and replacing the interim Homans Government.
+The Jambon Government (Regering-Jambon) was the Flemish Government formed and sworn in on 2 October 2019, following the 2019 Belgian regional elections and replacing the interim Homans Government.
+It was replaced by the Diependaele Government on 20 September 2024.

 On 30 September 2019, just over four months after the elections, the ruling parties (New Flemish Alliance (N-VA), the Christian Democratic and Flemish party (CD&V) and the Open Flemish Liberals and Democrats (Open Vld)) announced they had agreed to form a new coalition led by Jan Jambon, to be sworn in on 2 October 2019.

 The cabinet started with a small majority in the Flemish Parliament as it dropped from 89 to 70 seats since the previous election, needing 63 for a majority.
 It lost a further seat in April 2021 when Sihame El Kaouakibi left Open Vld and became an independent member of Parliament.
-The main opposition parties are far-right Vlaams Belang (VB), the Green party and the Socialist Party (sp.a).
+The main opposition parties were the far-right Vlaams Belang (VB), the Green party and the Socialist Party (sp.a).